rapid7/dap/README.md

 ### Prerequisites

-DAP requires Ruby, and is best suited for systems with a relatively current version with 2.4.x being the minimum requirement.
+DAP requires Ruby and is best suited for systems with a relatively current version with 2.4.x being the minimum requirement.
 Ideally, this will be managed with either [`rbenv`](https://github.com/rbenv/rbenv) or [`rvm`](https://rvm.io/) with the bundler gem also installed and up to date.
 Using system managed/installed Rubies is possible but fraught with peril.